 Why is Poweramp Equalizer the best EQ app?

-The app has a lot of options, but it’s cluttered, and definitely comes with a learning curve.
+The app has a lot of options, but it’s cluttered and definitely comes with a learning curve.
 Detecting other media players may even require some command-line fiddling.
 However, once you become familiar with where everything is, you’ll surely enjoy all your tunes to the fullest.
-You can use the free trial for 30 days before you’re required to pay the $4.99 USD price.
+You can use the free trial for 30 days before you’re required to pay the $4.99 price.
+But hey, it’s only five bucks.

-Music Volume EQ is an actually useful free EQ app
+Music Volume EQ is a free EQ app that is actually useful

 However, you don’t get nitty-gritty control over your content, and the data you get isn’t terribly detailed.
 Plus, there are ads.
 Still, this is a functional equalizer app for no money upfront, and that’s a pretty good deal.